-RUAPEHU-MANAWATU DISTRICT MASONIC TRUST
+RUAPEHU-MANAWATU DISTRICTS MASONIC YOUTH TRUST

 In 1993 due to changing times a group of Freemasons in the Ruapehu-Manawatu Districts identified that people in the younger society were exposed to more opportunities and challenges to help develop their character and encouraged them to strive for better and improved life-skills.
 This group of Freemasons decided to form a Trust for the sole purpose of financially assisting those youth who would not otherwise have the means to do so themselves, therefore missing out on potential opportunities.